Kentucky Bar Exam Info

 - February 27-28, 2024

 Kentucky requires bar exam applicants to pass the Multistate Professional Responsibility Exam (“MPRE”).
 You must score 80 or higher on the MPRE in order to pass in Kentucky.

 Scoring/Grading and Results

-In order to pass the Kentucky bar exam, you must pass both parts in one sitting.
-On the essay part, a general average of 75% is a passing score, which is 900 of 1,200 points on 12 essays.
-On the MBE part, a scaled score of 135 is a passing score.
+In order to pass the Kentucky bar exam, you must achieve a score of 266 out of 400 on the UBE.
 Kentucky makes bar exam results available approximately nine weeks after the exam.